 I have been painting since childhood and am self taught, working in oil, acrylic, pastel, watercolor, pen and ink and graphite.
 Art was a weekend hobby and I gave away paintings as gifts to family and friends.
 Crafting model airplanes and boats was also a favorite pastime.

 As retirement approached I decided to pursue an active artist’s life.
-I started sculpting as I was attending courses at the Art Students League in New York City where I am a lifetime member and an elected member of The American Artists Professional League.
+I started sculpting as I was attending courses at the Art Students League in New York City where I am a lifetime member and a Fellow member of The American Artists Professional League.

 I concentrated on learning the structure of the human anatomy; courses in ecorche (flaying of the skin from the bones and inner deep muscles to the outer muscles), anatomy drawing and stone carving were my focus and sculpting the human figure in motion was my primary goal.
 I carve in stone and model in clay and wax, and several of my pieces have been bronzed.